TediCreations/forgetful_Wizard/content/posts/disable-images-firefox.md

 ## Disable image rendering in Firefox {#disable-image-rendering-in-firefox}

-Sometime ago I did not have a ADSL internet connection at home.
+Sometime ago I did not have an ADSL internet connection at home.
 I managed to make my smartphone a hotspot and accessing its internet connection via my laptop.
 Disabling the image rendering proved to save some change.
 You only need to adjust the settings via about:config.

 1. Open Firefox